PauliusSab1/Store-Performance-Report/Store Performance Report.md

 <br>

--	In 2019, West region generated the most profit from sales (+24K), while South region generated the least amount of profit from all regions with 18K.
+-	In 2019, West region generated the most profit from sales **(+24K)**, while South region generated the least amount of profit from all regions with **18K**.
 -	In 2020, there was a big shift in profit for all four regions.
-West region increased their profit margin by 83%, while East region improved by 65%.
+West region increased their profit margin by **83%**, while East region increased by **65%**.
--	Central and South regions had a difficult year profit wise, and their profit margins decreased from 2019 to 2020 by 60% and 50% respectively.
+-	Central and South regions had a difficult year profit wise, and their profit margins decreased from 2019 to 2020 by **60%** and **50%** respectively.

 <br>